nhofman/dualSeq_pipe/README.md

 #### 2. Pipeline config file (--pipeline-config):

-A YAML file that defines the modules that will be executed and the rule specific parameters.
+The pipeline config file is a YAML file that defines the modules that will be executed and the rule specific parameters.
 For each available module, there are module-specific YAML files that define mandatory and optional parameters.
-An example pipeline_config.yaml can be found in the test folder.
+These can be found at `snakefiles/<module_name>/<submodule_name/<submodule_name>.yaml`.
+The parameter `paired-end` is used to define the sequencing strategy (paired-end or single read), which will trigger the use of specific module-files.

 ###### Example:
 ```